|

-Daycare is about taking care for children.
+Daycare is about taking care of children.
 Mothering is about taking care of your family.
 A wife is about taking care of her husband.
 Be sure to find time to take care of yourself.

 Once you reach a burnout level, it will be hard to get you back to the excitement part of being a daycare provider.
 The secret is knowing you have to take measures to prevent Daycare Provider Burnout before it happens to you.
-Here are some little items you can do on a day-to-day basis that will help you prevent burnout over the long haul: - Find some “alone time” in the evening and/or on the weekend.
-You can:

 - Take a long bubble bath with candles.